-The 20-metre-wide private access is requested to provide the remnant of the subject property access to Route 118, a provincially owned public road.
-It has an 18-metre radius turnaround at the dead-end portion as suggested in Part B Section 1.2(f) of the Policy for Private Accesses.
-The final plan will need a note mentioning that the Province's Department of Transportation and Infrastructure (DTI) or the City's Department of Public Works will not upgrade or maintain this private access and that the property owner is responsible to look after these.
-As well, the developer shall be advised that the access should be designed to support the expected loads imposed by firefighting equipment, other emergency vehicles, and private services vehicles.
+The proposed private access is required to connect Lot 2024-1 to Morrison Road, a provincially owned public road.
+It measures 20 metres in width, follows an existing road, and ends with an 18-metre radius turnaround as per Part B Section 1.1(f) of the GMRSC PRAC's Policy for Private Accesses.
+The final plan will need a note mentioning that the Department of Transportation and Infrastructure (DTI) will not upgrade or maintain this private access and that the property owner is responsible to look after these.
+As well, the developer shall be advised that the access should be designed to support the expected loads imposed by firefighting equipment, other emergency vehicles, and private services vehicles such as for septic tank maintenance.
 Therefore, the access should be surfaced with concrete, asphalt or other material designed to permit accessibility under all climatic conditions.